 With the Magnum tranny in place carefully check for clearance as you will need a minimum of 1/4 inch from every part of the tunnel.
 A trick way to check this is with a length of 1/4-inch hose, simply loop the hose over the transmission and move it forward and back the entire length of the tranny, being certain the hose moves freely.
 Once you are certain you have proper clearance drop the crossmember and remove the tranny, remembering to support the rear of the engine.

 After thoroughly degreasing and sanding the fiberglass down to fresh material you can use basic fiberglass skills to fill the 1-inch gap with fiberglass cloth and resin.
 This process is done inside the car and under the car inside the tunnel.
 A couple of layers of cloth and resin restore the floor to original strength.

 Special panels are included in the kit to provide clearance for the slip yoke and to fill the gaps on either end of the tunnel cut.
 Again, follow the directions, take your time and you will have a transmission tunnel that appears almost unaltered after the carpet is reinstalled.
 Clear instructions guide you through cutting the hole for the shifter.

-01. Kris Krishna enjoys driving his 427-powered 1966 Corvette regularly, but he soon realized with a 3.55 rear gear a modern T-56 TREMEC six-speed would certainly increase his driving pleasure.
+01. Kris Krishna enjoys driving his 427-powered 1966 Corvette regularly, but he realized with a 3.55 rear gear a modern TREMEC Magnum six-speed would certainly increase his driving pleasure.

 04. Wearing proper protective gear, it was time to slice the transmission tunnel using a cutoff wheel.
 Prior to making any cuts, cover all interior pieces to protect them from dust.